cep21/gotemplate/README.md

 ## doc.go

 Package level documentation is useful for godoc users: which is the standard documentation format for Go.
 Package level documentation is generally placed in a separate [doc.go](./doc.go) file.
+Write this documentation assuming people are already sold on using your code and just want broader context on how to use the library correctly.
+Focus less on explicit usage and more on overall API correctness.

 ## tools.go